 |Bumthang||2,800 m||27.6418° N, 90.6773° E|

 |Wangdue||1,273 m||27.4879° N, 89.8996° E|

 |Dagana||1,464 m||27.0970° N, 89.8739° E|

 Bhutan is a land locked country.
 From north to south and from east to west it is surrounded by China, and India.
 Tucked in the lap of Himalayas High peaked mountain ranges, it was untouched from rest of the world till 1974.
 Bhutan opened its door for tourism in 1974 with an aim to increase foreign currency and to showcase its age old preserved culture and traditions to rest of the world.
 From then on people are travelling this beautiful country.
 On 1974 tourism in Bhutan was started with only 287 tourists, whereas in 2019 the no. of tourists increased to 3, 16,000.

 Now, the best way to do a Bhutan Tour is by Air.
-Paro in the sole international airport in Bhutan.
+Paro is the sole international airport in Bhutan.
 Bhutan has two major airlines - Druk Air, IATA Code 'KB' and Bhutan Airlines, IATA Code 'B3'.
-Both airlines operate flights from different major cities like Delhi, Kolkata, Bangkok, Singapore, Kahmandu and Dhaka.
+Both Airlines operate flights from different major cities like Delhi, Kolkata, Guwahati, Bangkok, Singapore, Kahmandu and Dhaka.